-The course includes a Level 3 (final year full-time) research methods and dissertation module, an essential element of the curriculum.
+The course includes a final year (full-time) research methods and dissertation module, an essential element of the curriculum.
 Specialist training will be provided to help develop students' research skills and to develop proposals for a substantial written project dissertation in any area relating to construction science and management.

 Students can study with us on a full-time (3 years) or a part-time (5 years) basis, and, although not mandatory, we encourage and support full-time students to complete a structured placement year within the construction industry between the second and third year of the course.